-• For newly born children, dental benefits are provided for medically diagnosed congenital defects and birth abnormalities to the same extent as other dental conditions.
+• For newly born children, eligible dental services are covered for medically diagnosed congenital defects and birth abnormalities to the same extent as other dental conditions.
 Any waiting periods will apply.

 What your plan doesn't cover - exclusions

 We already told you about the many dental care services and supplies that are eligible for coverage under your plan in the What are your eligible dental services? section.
 In that section we also told you that some dental care services and supplies have exceptions and some are not covered at all (exclusions).